victorcastro/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-push-notifications-callkit.md

 For example, if your application is signed with a _Development_ provisioning profile it will be bound to the APS _Development_ environment.
 If it’s code signed with a _Distribution_ provisioning profile it will be bound to the APS _Production_ environment.

 Typically a _Debug_ build will be code signed with a _Development_ provisioning profile and thus `SINAPSEnvironmentDevelopment` should be used.
-And typically a _Release_ build will be code signed with a _Distribution_ provisioning profile and thus `SINAPSEnvironmentProduction` should be used.
-Instead of changing this manually for each build, the macro `SINAPSEnvironmentAutomatic` is available which automatically expands to _Development_ for _Debug_ builds and _Production_ for _Release_ builds.
+And typically a _Release_ build will be code signed with a _Distribution_ provisioning profile and thus `SINAPSEnvironmentProduction` should be used. **You are responsible for selecting proper entitlements depending on your build type and signing profile.**

 ## iOS not Delivering Notifications